I rounded up the best options for baby-safe floor cleaners to help new parents keep their homes clean and chemical-free!

 Cleaning the Floors with Water

 When cleaning with water, keep in mind that the warmer the water, the better.
-Water is my most powerful weapon against stains, dust, bacteria, and microorganisms, to mention a few.
+Water is your most powerful Iapon against stains, dirt, bacteria, and microorganisms, to mention a few.
 It’s why steam cleaners are so effective: hot water cleans better.

 When water is heated, oxygen and hydrogen particles are accelerated, and these particles (together with their electrons) puncture the cloth and remove stains.
 So, whenever you need to clean something for yourself or your children, make sure to use hot water.
 (Avoid letting your youngsters approach the boiling water.)